 It can however be an excellent choice for your final concept model, but be mindful of the price it will cost and the time required to set up the 3D model.

-Most workshops will stock at abundance of wood in all manner of shapes and size, and so this is very accessibly, as well as being easy to work with.
+Most workshops will stock an abundance of wood in all manner of shapes and sizes, and so this will be very accessible, as well as being easy to work with.

-You will see from the attached examples that when its comes to wooden concept models, the simpler the better.
+You will see from the attached examples that when it comes to wooden concept models, the simpler the better.

 Examples of wooden concept models here